|Country:||United States of America (USA)|

 Bianca Hop Substitutions

-Experienced brewers have chosen the following hops as substitutions of Bianca:
+Experienced brewers have chosen the following hop varieties as substitutions of Bianca:

 Unfortunately, there is no lupulin powder version of the Bianca hop.
-Neither Yakima Chief Hops (Cryo/LupuLN2) nor Haas (Lupomax) have created versions of this hop in lupulin powder form yet.
-This new type of hop product is pure concentrated lupulin powder, which leads to more flavor when used in the whirlpool or dry hop additions.
+Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop variety in lupulin powder form yet.
+Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.

 If you see an error in our data, please let us know!